isomerpages/moe-methodistgirlssch/index.md

           description: Open to students who are currently in 2022 Secondary 2 or its equivalent
           url: /secondary/admissions/mgs-ip-for-year-3-intake/
+  - resources:
+      title: ANNOUNCEMENTS
+      subtitle: Stay up to date with us
+      button: more
   - infobar:
       title: Direct School Admission Into MGS Secondary One In 2023
       description: Outcome for Direct School Admission for Secondary One